HSU-HPC/BERT/README.md

 BERT(data,cores = 1,combatmode = 1,method = "ComBat",qualitycontrol = TRUE,verify = TRUE,mpi = FALSE,stopParBatches = 4,corereduction = 2,backend = "default")
 ```
 In the following, we list the respective meaning of each parameter:
 - `data`: The input dataframe or matrix to adjust.
-See ... for instructions on the required format.
 See [Data Preparation](#data-preparation) for detailed formatting instructions.
 - `method`: The method to use for the underlying batch effect correction steps.
 Should be either `ComBat`, `limma` for `limma::removeBatchEffects` or `ref` for adjustment using specified references (cf. [Data Preparation](#data-preparation)).
 The underlying batch effect adjustment method for `ref` is a modified version of the `limma` method.
 - `combatmode` An integer that encodes the parameters to use for ComBat.